Search

 The treatment for moderate harmful use is different to the treatment necessary for an addict.
 They are two entirely separate issues.
 Diagnosis is also key to the depth of understanding of our condition to enable us to embark willingly on the task of recovery.
 And be in no doubt, recovery is a verb!

-The SUGAR Evaluation test is unique in presenting a graph of our symptom curve and timeline of development and onset of our symptoms.
+Sugars Addictive SUGAR Evaluation and Diagnosis Plan is unique in presenting a graph of our symptom curve and timeline of development and onset of our symptoms.
 It is an incredibly powerful experience to see this in a clear visual representation and to have the chance to explore this with others who have also undergone this deeply transformative process.

 Diagnosis also enables us to choose adequate treatment programmes and aftercare.
 Diagnosis enables us to understand the degree of severity of our symptoms and to match our treatment programmes in accordance with outcomes.